 How you write is another question.

 - What should make your audience take you seriously?
 AI conversations are ephemeral, fickle creatures.
 What is to prevent your writing from quick obsolescence?
 LLM models come and go.
+Will a new release render your previous output irrelevant?

 - What is to prevent the reader from receiving the same set of ideas and writing through the filter of their own AI assistant?
 If your unique value is in your system prompts then your value proposition lies in the AI Agent Marketplace, rather than on the level of outputs.